Research and innovation culture

 - Prevent poor performance and misconduct

-The University has adopted the UK Research Integrity Office (UKRIO) Code of Practice for Research as its own.
-All Researchers will find the UKRIO Recommended Checklist for Researchers a valuable resource when planning, conducting and disseminating their research.
+The University seeks to comply with the Concordat to Support Research Integrity, Universities UK, and has adopted the UK Research Integrity Office (UKRIO) Code of Practice for Research as its own.
+As a researcher, you'll also find the UKRIO Recommended Checklist for Researchers a valuable resource when planning, conducting and disseminating your research.

-This web site links you to key University contacts, policies, procedures and codes of conduct that define the research governance framework at the University of Portsmouth.
+You can find the policies, procedures and codes of conduct that define the research governance framework at the University of Portsmouth – and key University contacts – on this page.

 The University is committed to promoting high standards in the conduct of research through the implementation of a number of policies and procedures, these include: